daigotanaka/daigotanaka.github.io/re-i-hate-puzzles-am-i-still-a-programmer.md

 keep on fighting to solve the problem instead of easily given in just because they don't recall the textbook answer.

-At FiveStars, our on-site interview tries to balance algorithm and design questions.
+At FiveStars[^disclaimer], our on-site interview tries to balance algorithm and design questions.
 We also pair-code with candidates, and have lunch together.
-As a product-focused company, we are looking for a candiate much better and all-round than just solving hypothetical puzzles.
+As a product-focused company, we are looking for a candidate much better and all-round than just solving hypothetical puzzles.

 [^hemel]: [I Hate Puzzles: Am I Still A Programmer? -- Zef.me](http://zef.me/3666/i-hate-puzzles/)
 [^fivestars]: FiveStars is [hiring](http://www.fivestars.com/team/careers/)!
 Please find out who we are in [one](http://techcrunch.com/2014/09/25/helping-local-businesses-get-the-five-star-review-fivestars-raises-26-million/) of many articles about us.
+[^disclaimer]: This article does not represent the view or hiring policy by FiveStars.